whysiki/get_google_search_all_page_result_tags/readme.md

 # Google Search Scraper

 This script utilizes Playwright and BeautifulSoup to perform searches on Google and scrape the results.
-It is designed to handle dynamic content and can manage resources effectively through asynchronous programming.
+It is designed to handle dynamic content and manage resources effectively through asynchronous programming.

 ## Features